Top 5 Most Useful Items for Twins

 You definitely cannot hold/carry your babies around all day long (especially since there are 2+), so these lounging seats are a must-have.
 Many of them also sit at a slight incline, which proves super helpful if, like me, one (or both) of your babies has reflux (spit-up, anyone?).

-Please note that baby loungers only fit ONE baby, so you’ll need two of these (you can get two of the same type, or mix and match, etc.) Some of these, such as the Fisher-Price Infant to Toddler Rocker are super portable and lightweight, and can easily be moved from room to room.
+Please note that baby loungers only fit ONE baby, so you’ll need two of these (you can get two of the same type, or mix and match, etc.) Some of these, such as the Bright Starts Rainforest Vibrating Bouncer, are super portable and lightweight, and can easily be moved from room to room.

 Note: Please don’t put your babies to sleep in any of these loungers — flat surfaces for sleep only!
 See our post about the Rock ‘n Play (and other inclined sleepers) Recall.